-The Skills and education Group Awards Level 2 Award in MOT Testing has been developed in collaboration with the Driver and Vehicle Standards Agency (DVSA).
+The Skills and Education Group Awards Level 2 Awards in MOT Testing have been developed in collaboration with the Driver and Vehicle Standards Agency (DVSA).

-This qualification is recognised by the DVSA as meeting its requirements to apply to become an MOT Tester.
+These qualifications are recognised by the DVSA as meeting its requirements to apply to become an MOT Tester.
 Learners meeting the requirements of the qualification as well as additional DVSA requirements will be eligible to carry out Statutory Vehicle Inspections on behalf of the Secretary of State for Transport.